HoFa1997/CloneBlogFreeRealApi/README.md

 Moshi

 Glide Compose

+Bitmap and galley
 ```
 The project purpose is architecture not UI, feel free to do a PR to change it

+bullet point: refactor and update for new futures

 ## Support 😄
 If this repo helped you , you can join the [stargazers](https://github.com/HoFa1997/CloneBlogFreeRealApi/stargazers) for this repo ⭐